 - 1. The faculty member who has identified the concern will request a Student Conduct Review in writing, outlining the nature and significance of the concern.
 The faculty member will describe prior feedback given to the student, where appropriate, and include any relevant documentation.
 This request will be submitted to the Program Director, and copies will be sent to the student, the student's advisor, and the department chair.
 The student will be informed of the policies outlined in the Graduate Catalog and relevant program handbook.
 Students will be made aware, through these or other materials, of the possible outcomes of the Student Conduct Review. - 2.
 The Program Director will schedule a Student Conduct Review meeting to discuss the concerns raised by the faculty member.
 Student Conduct Review Panels will include the student and three Counseling Psychology department faculty members appointed by the department chair in consultation with the student's program director.
 Faculty committee members must include the student's advisor, a faculty member who can present the details of the situation or concern, the program director, and a faculty member outside the student's program.
 In some cases, a single faculty member may serve in more than one of these roles (i.e., advisor, program director, faculty presenting concern), however the committee will still include a minimum of three CPSY faculty, one of whom is not faculty in the student's program.
-The student may elect to bring one other person to support her/him; this person can be another student, a faculty member, or a professional from the student's field placement.
 The committee gathers and reviews pertinent information concerning the issue.
 The committee meets with the student to apprise him or her of the concern about conduct or performance.
 During the meeting, the committee offers the student an opportunity to respond.